 Materials relating to the poet and his relationship with Campion College of the Sacred Heart, a high school for boys operated by the Society of Jesus in Prairie du Chien,

 Wisconsin.
 Included are letters from Kilmer to James Daly, S.J., letters from literary figures to Kilmer, handwritten drafts of five poems, and typescript drafts of two essays and

 a talk.
-Notable correspondents include Edna Ferber, Susan Glaspell,
+Notable correspondents include Edna Ferber, Susan Glaspell, and Gene Stratton-Porter.

 MARASCO, FRANK J., CARTOON COLLECTION, ca. 1930-ca. 1962, 3.0 feet.

 The collection consists of 774 original drawings by a long-time cartoonist for the Milwaukee Sentinel, largely concerning politics and sports (especially baseball).
 Many of

 McDARIS, STEVEN "CATFISH", PAPERS, 1969-present, 4.0 feet.

 Published works and personal papers of a Milwaukee poet.

 McGUIRE, AL, FILM AND VIDEOTAPE COLLECTION, 1953-present, 39.0 feet.

 A collection of audio, video and 16 mm film relating primarily to McGuire's second career in broadcasting.
 A large portion of the gift collection consists of master videotape

 interviews with prominent college basketball coaches and players.
 Highlights include McGuire's own interview with WTMJ the day he was hired by Marquette (4/11/64) and 15-minute

 half-time (NBC) shows with Digger Phelps, Bobby Knight, and Michael Jordan.
-The collection also documents McGuire's civic contributions with many reels of "Al's Run" for
+The collection also documents McGuire's civic contributions with many reels of "Al's Run" for Children's

 McNEILL, DONALD T., COLLECTION, 1913-1979, 26.4 feet.

 Records documenting the broadcasting career of the host of the long-running ABC Network radio program The Breakfast Club (1933-1968) and Don McNeill's TV Club

-MURPHY, FR.
-JAMES P.J., PHOTOGRAPH COLLECTION, circa 1883-1962, 0.3 feet.
+MURPHY, JAMES P.J., PHOTOGRAPH COLLECTION, ca. 1883-1962, 0.3 foot.